tvandalovsky/tvandalovsky/README.md

-### Hi there 👋 , I'm Thomas!
+# Hi there 👋 , I'm Thomas!
-# I am a student at Brandeis University currently majoring Computer Science and Economics with a minor in Math!
+## I am a student at Brandeis University currently majoring in Computer Science and Economics with a minor in Math!

 <!--
 **tvandalovsky/tvandalovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.